 Wi-Fi and Technology

-Each residence hall room and suite has multiple data jacks, so you don’t have to share your connection with a roommate.
-With these connections students can access email, network storage, the internet, and more.
+Every bedroom has Wi-Fi internet and is also equipped with multiple data jacks, so you don't have to share your connection with a roommate.
+With these connections, students can access email, network storage, the internet, and more.
+Rountree Commons provides a 1 GBPS dedicated internet connection by a private company, not UW-Platteville ITS.